Safest Teeth Whiteners

 Invisalign can fix minor to severe bite issues, including:

-You may be a better candidate for standard metal braces, especially if you have severe jaw alignment issues.
+Those with severe jaw alignment issues are better candidates for traditional metal braces.
 Braces typically take longer than Invisalign but cost about the same.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps:

-To begin treatment, you'll need to set up a consultation with an Invisalign-certified doctor.
-The specialist will examine your teeth by taking dental imaging scans.
+To begin treatment, you'll need to set up a consultation with an Invisalign-trained doctor.

 They will also examine certain factors to determine if you're a good candidate, including:

-If you are a candidate for Invisalign, the next step is to take impressions and make your digital treatment plan.
+If you're a candidate for Invisalign, the next step is to take impressions and make your digital treatment plan.
 Your doctor will take the impressions to ensure the trays fit perfectly.

 After you approve the treatment plan, your doctor will send the impressions to a dental technician.
 From there, they will make your first set of aligners.

 You will receive your first set of aligners.
-You will not receive all the aligners necessary for your treatment because some Invisalign patients require mid-treatment adjustments.
+You won't receive all the aligners necessary for your treatment immediately because some Invisalign patients require mid-treatment adjustments.

-You may need special attachments or tooth-colored buttons to help the trays effectively move your teeth.
+Some people may need special attachments or tooth-colored buttons to help the trays effectively move their teeth.
 This is typically necessary for moderate to severe cases.

 Each set of aligners should be worn for 22+ hours daily for best results.
 The aligners move your teeth in small increments, and you’ll switch them out every 1 to 3 weeks.